How to grow blueberries

 Harvest | yes | yes | yes |

-Blueberries are not only delicious and highly nutritious, they're also attractive shrubs in their own right, with pretty white flowers in spring and lovely leaf colour in autumn.
+Blueberries are not only delicious and highly nutritious, they're also attractive shrubs, with white flowers in spring and lovely leaf colour in autumn.
+Blueberry bushes are easy to grow in the UK in acid soils but also grow very well in pots of lime-free or ericaceous compost if your soil isn’t suitable.

-Blueberries are ideal for smaller gardens, as they reach just over one metre in height and remain fairly compact.
+Blueberries are ideal for smaller gardens, as the most compact varieties reach under 1m in height and taller ones grow to just 1.5m.
+Blueberries don’t take long to grow, and reach full size within about five years.
 It's best to grow at least two blueberry varieties close to each other for the best crop.
-This means you can extend the cropping season, too - some varieties fruit in July, others in August.
+While many blueberry varieties are self-fertile and a solo plant will generally fruit, if you grow two or more together, they tend to produce higher yields and bigger fruit.
+This often means you can extend the cropping season, too, as some varieties fruit in July, while others don’t fruit until August.

-Where to plant blueberries
+Where to grow blueberries

 When and how to plant a blueberry bush